 The purpose of the module is to equip students who have no or limited research background with the necessary knowledge of research methodology to prepare them for entry into a Master's or PhD programme.
-The module will examine essential aspects of research
+The module will examine essential aspects of research methodology, such as the fundamentals of research, literature reviews, data collection, qualitative and quantitative techniques, and presentation of research findings.

-- access and process information pertaining to research methodology including academic literature and case studies using libraries, electronic and internet resources and be able to conduct a computer-based literature search; - assess and select suitable research topics and to manage a research project in conjunction with a supervisor; - relate to and comprehend the academic and ethical standards required for high-level postgraduate research, including originality, analysis and synthesis of information and data and the ethical use of accessing and acknowledging information; - work effectively with others as a member of a group in order to produce research output with more than one author; and - communicate information using accurate and appropriate language and displaying knowledge of the conventions of business writing.
+- access and process information pertaining to research methodology, including academic literature and case studies using libraries, electronic and internet resources, and be able to conduct a computer-based literature search; - assess and select suitable research topics and manage a research project in conjunction with a supervisor; - relate to and comprehend the academic and ethical standards required for high-level postgraduate research, including originality, analysis, and synthesis of information and data and the ethical use of accessing and acknowledging information; - work effectively with others as a member of a group in order to produce research output with more than one author; and - communicate information using accurate and appropriate language and displaying knowledge of the conventions of business writing.

-- Students will be continuously assessed through distance assessment utilising the assessment utilities of Moodle Learner Management System (LMS). - Students will be required to submit assignments using various research software; and - At the end of the SLP, the students will be required to submit a draft research proposal.
+- Students will be continuously assessed through distance assessment utilising the assessment utilities of Moodle Learner Management System (LMS). - · Students will be required to submit assignments using various research software; and - At the end of the short learning programme, the students will be required to submit a draft research proposal.

 - Semester mark is calculated from a series of continuous assessments;

 - Students do NOT write an Examination;

-- Therefore, no exam admission required;
+- Therefore, no exam admission required:

 - Semester mark = Final Mark;